AlexKlim/AlexKlim/README.md

 constraint the rest of my work is aimed at.
 Built over six days in November 2025.

 **[Wave Terminal fork](https://github.com/AlexKlim/waveterm)** - I built an Excalidraw diagram editor into Wave Terminal, an open source terminal with around 21,000 stars on GitHub, as a native block with its own wsh command, and replaced its hardcoded keyboard shortcuts with a configurable keybinding system defined in keybindings.json.
 Around 2400 lines across Go and TypeScript, with tests.
-Both changes are proposed upstream.

 **[memorizable](https://github.com/AlexKlim/memorizable)** - a command line
 tool, published on npm, that captures AI-assisted coding sessions and keeps